velis74/DynamicForms/README.rst

 DynamicForms is a `django <https://www.djangoproject.com/>`_ library that gives you the power of dynamically-shown form fields, auto-filled default values, dynamic record loading and similar candy with little effort.
-To put it differently: once defined, a particular ViewSet / Serializer can be rendered in any way required to allow you to perform viewing and authoring operations on the data in question.
+To put it differently: once defined, a particular ViewSet / Serializer can be rendered in multiple ways allowing you to perform viewing and authoring operations on the data in question.

 It is based on `django-rest-framework <http://www.django-rest-framework.org/>`_